 Few are born as natural leaders.
 Is it a practical goal for everyone to become a leader?
 What are the qualities of a leader and how do they change circumstantially?
 What is a leader anyway?

-We will delve into these questions by identifying leadership styles, personality types and giving students regular opportunities to lead and practice the supporting roles of a well-functioning team.
+We will delve into these questions by identifying leadership styles, personality types, team dynamics and communication skills while giving students regular opportunities to lead and practice the supporting roles of a well-functioning team.

 These principles are interwoven into every aspect of the program to support organic personal growth so that every adventure, surf session, kayaking tour, pub night or student led meal becomes a personal growth opportunity.

 There are four fun and interactive half-day workshops during the first four weeks of the Adventure & Leadership Program taught by Irish Gap Year Director Ryan Allen.
-The workshops have been created using the best of our teams experience and supporting material from Dr O'Reilly and Dr Keenaghan.
+The workshops have been created using the best of our teams experience and supporting material from Dr O'Reilly.
 Each workshop is paired with light hearted, thought provoking activities designed to allow students to lead, explore group dynamics, role play and enhance their understanding of leadership.

 Leadership workshop titles include:

 - 'Know Thyself'' - Personality types and my role within the team